rishadbaniya/ZipIt/README.md

 ## ZipIt

-This project will be me learning new stuff, such as completely implementing archive formats such as ".zip" and ".rar", other formats are gonna be implemented in the "ZipIt" application through their respectively library that is provided
+This project will be me learning new stuff, such as completely implementing archive formats such as ".zip" and ".rar", other formats are gonna be implemented in the "ZipIt" application through their respective library that is provided

 ### RFC's and papers to follow :